Private Tunnel is headquartered just outside Silicon Valley in Pleasanton, CA.

 Furthermore, there was no kill switch in sight, either.

-That means you could be at risk if your connection unexpectedly drops, exposing your real IP address.
+That means you could be at risk of losing your data protection if your connection unexpectedly drops, exposing your real IP address.

 This was one of the biggest drawbacks I found.